mcpjungle/MCPJungle/README.md

 }
 ```

-Instead of exposing 30+ tools across all MCP servers, this group only exposes 3 tools.
+Instead of exposing 20 tools across all MCP servers, this group only exposes 3 handpicked ones.

 You can create this group in mcpjungle:
 ```bash